captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## PETER:
 What are you thinking?
 ---
-Two bedroom.
+Two bedroom?
 ---
-Lots of light.
+Lots of light?
 ---
-Downtown uptown.
+Downtown uptown?
 ---
 ## LISSETTE:
-I just need it to be.
+Uh, I just need it to be.
 ---
 Accessible.
 ---